top of page

 Tips and Resources You Need to Manage Stress and Anxiety At University

-Did you know that over 60% of first year university students experienced at least one mental health problem in the last academic year?
-That’s a lot of people who feel overwhelmed, stressed, anxious, depressed, or worse.
+Did you know that over 60% of first-year university students experienced at least one mental health problem on campus in the last academic year?
+That's a lot of people feeling overwhelmed, stressed, anxious, depressed or worse.

-It is an established fact that mental stress and anxiety often makes its first appearance in your life at university, and is linked to your new taste of independence as a young adult.
+It is a known fact that stress and anxiety often first appear in your life at university.
+Mental health problems can be directly linked to your new taste of independence on campus as a young adult.

 Where To Seek Support and Access Mental Health Resources On Campus